ComPWA/expertsystem/docs/adr/001-amplitude-model.md

   - less dependencies
 - **Negative**
   - Not open-closed to new models
-  - Conversion to various backends not DRY
+  - Conversion to various back-ends not DRY
   - Function replacement or extension feature becomes very difficult to handle.
   - Model is not complete, since no complete mathematical description is used.
     For example Breit-Wigner functions are referred to directly and their